kennygrant/bestiary/scope.md

 }
 ```

 The full rules for scope in Go are set out in the [Language Spec](https://golang.org/ref/spec#Declarations_and_scope).
-It is broadly similar to other languages in the C family, and there are few surprises here apart from shadowing variables inadvertently \(see below\).
+Blocks all create a new scope, so an if statement will start a new block, and variables declared within it will go out of scope when it ends.
+In contrast with Java, blocks protect their variables from the outer scope, you can overwrite a variable in the outer scope by declaring a new one in an inner scope.
+If required declare the variable before an if block and use it within.
+Otherwise Go is broadly similar to other languages in the C family, and there are few surprises here apart from shadowing variables inadvertently \(see below\).

 ## Shadowing